BenchmarkXPRT/AIXPRT/Tensorflow/AIXPRT/Modules/Deep-Learning/README.md

     reboot
     nvidia-smi                          # check that the desired driver version is installed as below (415.27) sudo apt-get install python-pip
-    pip install tensorflow-gpu
+    pip install tensorflow-gpu==1.12.0
      ```

 ##### Steps to run benchmark
  1. Navigate to directory:

     ```
     cd AIXPRT/Harness
     ```

  2. Run the benchmark:

     ```
     python3 index.py

     ```
  3. If running on GPU target , please edit AIXPRT/Config/{filename.json} to set "hardware" to gpu .
 ##### Results

 Benchmark runs and finished pointing to the results location.
 All the results are located at AIXPRT/Results/ after the benchmark run.